tentjs/tent/README.md

 **Note**: The library is under heavy development.
 There might (unlikely) be breaking changes in the future - use at your own risk.
 All discussions, questions, ideas and PR's are welcome!

+## Principles

+1. No JSX.
+2. No SSR.
+3. No HTML syntax.

 ## Install

 ```bash